 The better you understand students, the greater your chances of engaging with them throughout their entire college experience.
 Everything from a video ad driving awareness to a personalized text message can have a huge impact on the student journey.
 But getting the timing and messaging right is essential.

 Recognizing what students are seeking becomes more critical as they progress to the later stages.
 This is when your admissions team can really make a difference.
-Find out how you can ensure a seamless experience for prospects by downloading our complimentary guide, “Nine Ways to Improve the Student Experience and Grow Enrollment.”
+Collegis Education has created a guide to help you deliver a seamless experience for prospects, called “Nine Ways to Improve the Student Experience and Grow Enrollment.”